Find-A-Can/Find-A-Can/Documents/Back-End Setup.md

  `docker build . -t facbackend_server && docker compose down && docker compose up`

 Now, the backend is running on a docker container on `localhost:8080`

+# How to Add New Tests
+When naming test files, name it after the file you are testing such as "filename.test.js" in the FACBackend/test folder.
+Each test must pass our jest dependencies in order to be qualified as a valid test and won't compile if violated.